Create a Website Account - Manage notification subscriptions, save form progress and more.

 To report water leaks or sewer stops, call 676-6000, 24 hours a day, seven days a week.
 A real person will answer your call, and friendly field staff will come to help.
 This service is for emergencies only and cannot assist a customer experiencing a loss of service due to non-payment on a utility account.

 You can pay your utility bill in a variety of ways.
 Click here to see all the ways you can pay your bill or visit our "Pay Your Bill" page for more information.

 For current rates and fees, visit our Billing Structures page.

-Visit our Connect or Disconnect Service page for more information.
+Visit our Customer Service Center page for more information.